zeze111/tabular-component/README.md

 the user will not be able to access the 5th tab.
 And because we can't pass props to type|interface, we cannot set the limit to `children.length` which will solve for the number of `Tab.Pane` that was rendered.
 This in turn makes it not feasible to set the type out-of-bounds restriction.

+### Bonus Task 4
+Npm package can be found at this link [tabular-component-osaze](https://www.npmjs.com/package/tabular-component-osaze)

 ## Available Scripts